-She Still Loves It: Inside Camila Cabello’s First Year As Shawn Mendes' Señorita - E!
+She Still Loves It: Inside Camila Cabello’s Life With Shawn Mendes - E!
 Online

 So, she shelved them, even resisting when the Canadian musician approached her with what he believed was another sure-fire hit.

-"It took me 10 months to convince Camila to sing this with me," Mendes revealed to V magazine last June of the chart-topping, multiplatinum-selling, MTV VMA-winning "Señorita."
+"It took me 10 months to convince Camila to sing this with me," Mendes revealed to V magazine in June 2019 of the chart-topping, multiplatinum-selling, MTV VMA-winning "Señorita."
 Which, guilty.
 "This is true," she admitted.
 "My fans are just absolutely gonna hate me now.
 They're like, 'She's so stupid.'
 Honestly, it just takes the right time for things to happen, I feel.
 You know?"

 If ever there was an argument for timing being everything...

 Because while the three-time Grammy nominee, a native of Havana, Cuba, was speaking about aligning their professional schedules, once they got back in the studio it was more than their vocals that were harmonizing.
-"For me, it just brought it back," the 23-year-old confessed to Rolling Stone of recording 2019's third best-selling single with Mendes.
+"For me, it just brought it back," Cabello confessed to Rolling Stone of recording 2019's third best-selling single with Mendes.
 The feelings, the chemistry, the voice in the back of her head whispering that it was going to be damn hard to leave him.

 And while it took them four years to get there, everything that followed seemed to be at a heightened pace.
 Because it felt like mere moments after their steamy music video dropped last June that they were spotted hand-in-hand in West Hollywood, then flirting over breakfast in San Francisco and finally making out in Miami.

 That last one was enough to officially cement their relationship status.
-The collaborators were crowned pop music's new "It" pair, complete with steamy performances at the VMAs and American Music Awards, a mashed-up nickname and the sorts of gushy quotes that have fans rooting for the future of Shawmila.
+The collaborators were crowned pop music's new "It" pair, complete with steamy performances at the VMAs and American Music Awards, an adorable shared puppy, a mashed-up nickname and the sorts of gushy quotes that have fans rooting for the future of Shawmila.

-"Happy birthday to this magic human," she wrote as Mendes turned 21 exactly one year ago today.
-"I love you!!!!"
+Like the confession the 22-year-old made in his Netflix doc In Wonder.

+"My song comes on the radio or something and I'm like, 'Everything's about you.
+They're all, they have always been about you,'" he said of his girlfriend, turning 24 on Mar.
+3. "She goes, 'What do you mean?'
+Like, they're all about you.
+Like every song I've ever wrote."

-Forget calling her señorita, she loves that he simply kept calling, pursuing the spark that she didn't really know how to ignite.
+So credit the Wonder artist with pursuing the spark that Cabello didn't really know how to ignite.
 "For sure.
 I, for sure, had a crush there," she allowed while watching one of their 2015 performances on The Ellen DeGeneres Show "We were stupid.
 I think we both had a crush there.
 But we were both, like, I don't know, being babies about it."

 They were also being, you know, burgeoning pop music sensations, packed itineraries leaving little room for dinner dates.
 Even when they were on the road together, both Fifth Harmony and Mendes opening for Austin Mahone back in 2014, I never saw him," Cabello told Variety in 2018.
 "He would go to his tour bus and practice guitar, then go onstage, and then go back and practice guitar.
 He's the most dedicated, driven person I know."